 About the URA

-Urban Renewal is the redevelopment or rehabilitation of real property in a city, usually as the result of a cooperative effort by private developers and local government.
+Urban Renewal is the redevelopment or rehabilitation of real property in a city, through cooperative efforts by private developers and local government.

-The state of Colorado has empowered local authorities to use Urban Renewal Authorities to encourage revitalization and the elimination of blight in these areas.
+The state of Colorado has empowered local authorities to use Urban Renewal Authorities to encourage revitalization and the elimination of blight.

 An Urban Renewal Plan area is a designated boundary with the approved ability to use tax increment financing and eminent domain within those boundaries.

-There are several steps involved in establishment of an urban renewal plan area under this approach.
+There are several steps involved in the establishment of an urban renewal plan area under this approach.

 - Preparation of an Existing Conditions Survey, aka. blight study

 - Recommendation by the Planning and Zoning Board for conformity to City Plan